 Records are the foundation of your data protection documentation.
-Failure to keep records may result in an administrative fine against your EUI.16 When the EDPS checks how your EUI complies with its data protection obligations, you can be sure that we will have a look at your records.
-Similarly, when there's a data breach in your EUI and you have to notify the EDPS17, we will ask for the relevant record(s).
+Failure to keep records may result in an administrative fine against your EUI, in case the EDPS receives this power in the outcome of the legislative process.
+When the EDPS checks how your EUI complies with its data protection obligations, you can be sure that we will have a look at your records.
+Similarly, when there's a data breach in your EUI and you have to notify the EDPS, we will ask for the relevant record(s).